RomanKasko/auto-tests-course---Stepic/README.md

-# auto-tests-course---Stepic
-My home tasks for course
+My home tasks for course from https://stepik.org/course/575